 2. Maderas Golf Club

-Maderas in a great and challenging course in Poway, CA. Its about a 25 minute drive from downtown San Diego and rests in a sleepy community with massive homes.
-Maderas measures at 7,167 yards from the tips so its no slouch.
-Its nestled between a couple mountains so you get some wild elevation drops which are always fun.
+Maderas is a great and challenging course in Poway, CA. It's about a 25 minute drive from downtown San Diego and rests in a sleepy community with massive homes.
+Maderas measures at 7,167 yards from the tips so it's no slouch.
+It's nestled between a couple mountains so you get some wild elevation drops which are always fun.
 This course also has a LOT of hazards and out of bounds so be ready to lose some balls.
 Book a tee time on their website here.